mdn/content/files/en-us/web/css/css_transitions/using_css_transitions/index.md

 ## Which CSS properties can be transitioned?

 The Web author can define which property has to be animated and in which way.
 This allows the creation of complex transitions.
-As it doesn't make sense to animate some properties, the [list of animatable properties](/en-US/docs/Web/CSS/CSS_animated_properties) is limited to a finite set.
+However, some properties are [not animatable](/en-US/docs/Web/CSS/CSS_animated_properties) as it doesn't make sense to animate them.

 > **Note:** The set of properties that can be animated is changing as the specification develops.